AincradOT/platform/README.md

 # Aincrad Platforming

-This repository holds the platform foundations for both Google Cloud Platform and the GitHub organisation.
+This repository holds the platform platform for both Google Cloud Platform and the GitHub organisation.

 It defines: